yben42/MCQ-Webapp/README.md

 - **HTML5**: For the basic structure and content of the web page.
 - **CSS3**: For styling the user interface.
 - **JavaScript**: For all the core functionality, including reading the CSV file, generating the quiz questions, and calculating the score.

+---

+© 2024 Benjamin Yiu.
+This project is shared for educational and portfolio purposes.